ComposableFi/cosmwasm-vm/docs/orchestrate/src/tutorial-dex.md

 ```

 Note that we add balance to `swapper` account as well to be able to send funds to the swap contract.
-And finally, we are able to swap `120_000_000cosm`.
+And finally, we can swap `120_000_000cosm`.
 The final thing to do is verify the swap worked.

 ## Verifying the swap